-2016 USPHS Symposium heading to the Big Friendly
+2016 USPHS Symposium Hosted in the Big Friendly

-The USPHS Scientific and Training Symposium will head to Oklahoma City on May 16-19.
-The theme for the conference is "Gimme Five: Building a Better Tomorrow Through Prevention Today."
-The Symposium will build on the First Lady's challenge of incorporating a healthier lifestyle and the Surgeon General's top priorities for better health (tobacco-free living, mental and emotional well-being, healthy eating, active lifestyle, and violence prevention).
+The USPHS Scientific and Training Symposium was held in Oklahoma City on May 16-19.
+The theme for the conference was "Gimme Five: Building a Better Tomorrow Through Prevention Today."
+The Symposium built on the First Lady's challenge of incorporating a healthier lifestyle and the Surgeon General's top priorities for better health (tobacco-free living, mental and emotional well-being, healthy eating, active lifestyle, and violence prevention).

-Plenary speakers will include Surgeon General Vivek Murthy, Acting Assistant Secretary for Health Karen DeSalvo, Dr. Mike Parkinson of UPMC Health, and Governor Bill Anoatubby of the Chickasaw Nation.
-Our academic partner is the College of Public Health at the University of Oklahoma Health Sciences Center.
+Plenary speakers included Surgeon General Vivek Murthy, Acting Assistant Secretary for Health Karen DeSalvo, Dr. Mike Parkinson of UPMC Health, and Governor Bill Anoatubby of the Chickasaw Nation.
+Our academic partner was the College of Public Health at the University of Oklahoma Health Sciences Center.

-Before the USPHS Symposium starts, some attendees will volunteer their time at a free clinic in Durant, OK.
-It is a great opportunity for Public Health Service officers to connect with local residents in need of medical and dental care.
-The event is also a good way for Public Health Service officers to demonstrate their expertise and professionalism.
+Before the USPHS Symposium started, some attendees volunteered at a free clinic in Durant, OK.
+It was a great opportunity for Public Health Service officers to connect with local residents in need of medical and dental care.
+The event was also a good way for Public Health Service officers to demonstrate their expertise and professionalism.

 Click here to learn more about Remote Area Medical.

 The Foundation is a 501(c)(3) organization.
 All donations are fully tax-deductible as charitable donations for income tax purposes.
 Donations are recognized at the annual Public Health Symposium and in the newsletter Frontline.